gbmhunter/blog/content/electronics/projects/electric-skateboard/electric-skateboard-design/index.md

 ## The Final PCB Design

 Once the electronic design had been verified with the prototypes, it was time to get some professional PCBs made.
 The PCBs were designed in Altium.
-I used a PSoC 5 [microcontroller](http://localhost/?q=node/56) from Cypress for the final designs.
+I used a {{% link text="PSoC 5 microcontroller" src="/programming/microcontrollers/psoc" %}} from Cypress for the final designs.

 <table>
 <tbody >